-It’s hard to believe that a decade has passed since the publication of Student-Centered Coaching: A Guide for K-12 Coaches and Principals (Corwin, 2011).
-This was only the beginning.
-Now with a total of six books published about Student-Centered Coaching, we are often asked which one is right for me?”
-I thought I’d provide answers to this question in this blog post.
+It’s hard to believe that it’s been over a decade since the publication of Student-Centered Coaching: A Guide for K-12 Coaches and Principals (Corwin, 2011).
+Now with a collection of books about Student-Centered Coaching, we are often asked which one is right for me?
+I thought I’d provide answers to that question in this blog post.

 The Essential Guide for Student-Centered Coaching

 The Essential Guide for Student-Centered Coaching provides a clear vision for how instructional coaching can promote teacher and student learning.
 Shifting the focus from “fixing teachers” to partnering with them to reach our goals for learning takes coaching to the heart of what matters most in schools.
 Readers will find examples of how to integrate standards and curriculum into coaching, systems and structures for organizing coaching, and anecdotes that show what Student-Centered Coaching looks like across grade levels and content areas.

 Student-Centered Coaching: The Moves is the perfect companion for The Essential Guide for Student-Centered Coaching as it digs deeper into the specific moves we use to ensure that coaching is student-centered and evidence-based.
 Also included are field-tested tools, practices, and original videos that depict and unpack key coaching moves.

 Moves for Launching a New Year of Student-Centered Coaching